East Germany: Free German Youth

-Upon request, the young people were admitted to the FDJ from the age of 14.
-Membership was voluntary according to the statutes, but non-members had to fear considerable disadvantages in admission to secondary schools as well as in the choice of studies and careers and were also exposed to strong pressure from line-loyal teachers to join the organization.
-By the end of 1949, around one million young people had joined it, which corresponded to almost a third of the young people.
-Only in Berlin, where other youth organizations were also admitted due to the four-power status, the proportion of FDJ members in youth was limited to just under 5 percent in 1949.
-[6] In 1985, the organization had about 2.3 million members, corresponding to about 80 percent of all GDR youths between the ages of 14 and 25.
+Upon request, young people were admitted to the FDJ from the age of 14.
+Membership was voluntary according to the statutes, but there was high pressure to join from line-loyal teachers and societal expectations.
+Non-members had to fear considerable disadvantages in school admission, choice of study, career, and military service.
+By the end of 1949, almost a third of young people (around one million) had joined; yet in Berlin, where other youth organizations were also admitted due to the four-power status, participation was limited to just under 5%.
+In 1985, about 80% of all GDR youths between the ages of 14 and 25 were members.
 Most young people tacitly ended their FDJ membership after completing their apprenticeship or studies when they entered the workforce.
-However, during the period of military service in the NVA, those responsible (political officer, FDJ secretary) attached great importance to reviving FDJ membership.
 The degree of organisation was much higher in urban areas than in rural areas.